 Custom post types give you plenty of ways to enhance your WordPress website.
 With the right tools, you can quickly create custom post types yourself.
 Important content for your users can be presented with both appealing archive pages and attractive single pages.

-Automatically created archive pages enable filtering and searching of the post type.
-Taxonomies extend the functionality of CPTs by automatically creating these archive pages for the respective taxonomy terms.
-Do you have any nice examples of CPTs?
-Let me know in the comments! 🙂.
+Automatically created archive pages allow filtering and searching of the post type.
+Taxonomies extend the function of CPTs by automatically creating archive pages for the respective taxonomy terms.
+You have more nice examples?
+Then let me know in the comments.